iemejia/formation-bigdata/README.md

 will count the relevance of an event based on its NumMentions column.
 So this become likes a WordCount where we count the NumMentions of each event per country to determine the Top 20.

 If using Hadoop, add a combiner to the job?
-Do you see any improvement in the counters ?
-Explain.
+Do you see any improvement in the counters?
+Explain and compare the values.

+# Part 3 (Spark - In progress)

+4. Implement Part 2 using pyspark

-4. Do an interesting analysis from the GDELT dataset.
+5. Do an interesting analysis from the GDELT dataset.

 Take a look at the code book format, in particular the Actor/CAMEO codes, and find interesting analysis, some ideas: